Uley graphite project

-The Uley graphite project is a graphite mine at Uley 23km southwest of Port Lincoln on the Eyre Peninsula in South Australia.
+The Uley graphite project is a graphite mine at Uley 23 km southwest of Port Lincoln on the Eyre Peninsula in South Australia.
 It is also known as the Ouray mine.
 The mine is under "care and maintenance".

 Project overview and history

 Graphite was discovered in the area of the Uley project in the early 1800s and it was mined intermittently from the 1920s until 1993, when it was placed on care and maintenance.
 When in production, the open cut mine was capable of producing up to 14,000 tonnes of graphite concentrate annually.